The Saint (Simon Templar): In film

 Not long after creating The Saint, Charteris began a long association with Hollywood as a screenwriter.
 He was successful in getting a major studio, RKO Radio Pictures, interested in a film based on one of his works.
 The first, The Saint in New York in 1938, based on the 1935 novel of the same name, starred Louis Hayward as Templar and Jonathan Hale as Inspector Henry Fernack, the American counterpart of Mr Teal.

 The film was a success and RKO began a Saint series.
 Some of the films were based on Charteris's original novels or novellas; others were original stories based upon outlines by Charteris.
-George Sanders took over the leading role.
-Sanders's offhand manner captured the urbane yet daring qualities of the Saint character, but after five films RKO assigned him to a new series, The Falcon, in which Sanders played the same kind of debonair adventurer.
-Charteris saw this as both plagiarism and an attempt to deprive him of royalties, and he sued RKO.

-Hugh Sinclair replaced Sanders in 1941 and portrayed Templar in two films, both produced by RKO's British unit (the second film was ultimately released by Republic Pictures in 1943).
+Louis Hayward was no longer available, as he was now under contract to independent producer Edward Small.
+The role of Simon Templar went to George Sanders.
+Sanders's suave, offhand manner captured the urbane yet daring qualities of the Saint character.

+After five films RKO discontinued American production but made two more films in England, using funds that had been frozen by recent British legislation.
+Actor Hugh Sinclair played Simon Templar in both films, produced in 1941: The Saint's Vacation and The Saint Meets the Tiger.
+The second film was shelved until 1943, when it was released by Republic Pictures.

+In 1943 RKO launched a new series featuring The Falcon.
+George Sanders again played a debonair adventurer, and "Saint" leading lady Wendy Barrie was on hand as well.
+The new Falcon pictures followed the "Saint" pattern so closely that author Charteris sued RKO, charging unfair competition.
+Charteris told author David Zinman in 1971, "RKO switched to The Falcon, a flagrant carbon copy of their version of The Saint, in my opinion with the single mercenary motive of saving the payments they had to make to me for the film rights."
+Charteris actually makes fun of The Falcon in his 1943 novel The Saint Steps In, with a character referring to the Falcon as "a bargain-basement imitation" of The Saint.